dbr-mylo/june-2025/docs/core-features/editor-and-preview-spec.md

 - **Responsive Preview:** Auto-adjust Preview rendering based on panel width.
 - **Detached Preview:** Allow Preview in a floating or external window.
 - **Preview Toggle:** Allow hiding the Preview Panel temporarily for focus mode.
-- **Scroll Together:** Syncs scrolling between the Editor and Preview panels.

 ---